thenaturalwill/pfsense-analytics/README.md

 # 0. System requirements

-Since this involves Elasticsearch a few GB of RAM will be required.
-I'm not sure if an old Raspi will do.
-Give me feedback :)
+Since this involves Elasticsearch 7 a few GB of RAM will be required.
+Don't bother with less than 8GB.
+It just won't run.

 Please install docker, docker-compose and git as basic prerequisite.